Academic Catalog

 Teaches the raising, soldering, and forging of metals into utensils and decorative forms such as jewelry.
 Emphasizes casting.
 (Formerly called Metals Studio Advanced II.)

 Studies of three-dimensional form and composition with emphasis on site-specific sculpture, installation art, new media, and art in the public place.
-(Formerly called Sculpture Studio - New Media.)
+Typically offered: Autumn, Winter, Spring.

-The students in this class will be studying and exploring the possibilities of a professional and/or vocational studio practice in illustration or Studio Art.
+The students in this class will be studying and exploring the possibilities of a professional and/or vocational studio practice in art.
 Students are expected to examine and reflect on their own values in order to plan possible trajectories for a vocational path, professional plan, and/or advanced study upon graduation.
 Students will also study significant texts that ask them to consider how their faith perspective intersects with their vision for their future studio practice.
+Typically offered: Spring.

 ART 4900 Independent Study (1-5 Credit)